Johannes Pramsohler: Recordings

-In March 2012 Pramsohler released his first solo recording "Pisendel – Violin concertos from Dresden" on the label Raumklang to great critical acclaim.
+In March 2012 Pramsohler released his first solo recording "Pisendel – Violin concertos from Dresden" on the label Raumklang.
 It was nominated for an International Classical Music Award.
 In 2013 Pramsohler set up his own record label Audax Records.
 The first CD was released in October of the same year and was nominated for the Preis der deutschen Schallplattenkritik.
-The label has since produced 21 albums as well as a Baroque CD for children accompanied by a colouring book.
-In April 2018 the album "French Sonatas" on which Pramsohler plays with harpsichordist Philippe Grisvard was awarded a Diapason d'Or as well as the Preis der deutschen Schallplattenkritik.
-In August 2019 also the album "Sonatas for two violins" won the Preis der deutschen Schallplattenkritik.
-In September 2019 "The Paris Album" was awarded a Diapason d'Or.
+The label has since produced 21 albums as well as a Baroque CD for children.
+In April 2018 the album French Sonatas on which Pramsohler plays with harpsichordist Philippe Grisvard was awarded a Diapason d'Or as well as the Preis der deutschen Schallplattenkritik.
+In August 2019 the album Sonatas for two violins won the Preis der deutschen Schallplattenkritik.
+In September 2019 The Paris Album was awarded a Diapason d'Or.